YDub12/Where-in-the-world/README.md

 ![Am I responsive](https://raw.githubusercontent.com/YDub12/Where-in-the-world/main/assets/images/Am%20I%20Responsive.PNG)

+Note the Am I responsive did not update to the most recent view

 This project is a chance for me to build a quiz game featuring capital cities of majot countries in three continents.